Invoice for replacing my stuck odometer Ron Garrett Chevrolet serviced my van during my Million Mile journey

 You be the judge.
 Click here and zoom in to see for yourself…just how squeaky clean the entire engine is after 930,599 miles!

-The sweet part was…looking at the pictures of the engine…I was amazed at how clean it was.
+The sweet part…I was amazed at how clean it was.
 Especially the bottom of the oil pan and rocker arms.
-WOW…what a pretty sight!

 And then when I read the spec page…that was a bitter moment for me!
 Bitter because after seeing how little wear there was throughout the engine…and all that was wrong with the engine was a valve keeper wore out.

-I knew at that point…I could still be drving that engine down the road today.
+I knew at that point…I could still be driving that engine down the road today.

 Pictured Below…My 930,000 Mile…350 Chevy Engine